jamsocket/jamsocket-nextjs-tutorial/README.md

 }
 ```

-This config file is used by the dev CLI (and only the dev CLI) so it knows (1) what Dockerfile to use to build the session backend, (2) what Jamsocket service to push the docker image to, and (3) which parts of the file system to watch for changes.
+This config file is used by the dev CLI so it knows (1) what Dockerfile to use to build the session backend, (2) what Jamsocket service to push the Docker image to, and (3) which parts of the file system to watch for changes.

 So in our demo, the dev CLI will watch the `src/session-backend` directory, and when a change is detected, it will build the `Dockerfile.jamsocket` Dockerfile.
 Then it will push the resulting Docker image to the Jamsocket container registry for your `whiteboard-demo` service.

 If you're interested in learning how to manually build and push your docker image to the Jamsocket registry, check out [the Hello World Tutorial](https://docs.jamsocket.com/hello-world) which has a simple example.

-The second thing the dev CLI does for us is keep track of session backends we've spawned during development, terminating backends that are running old code, and streaming status updates and logs from the your session backend.
+The second thing the dev CLI does for us is keep track of session backends we've spawned during development, terminating backends that are running old code, and streaming status updates and logs from your session backend.
 It does this by running a proxy server that we'll use when spawning.
-To make that work, let's add this line to our Jamsocket `init()` function in `page.tsx`:
+To make that work, let's pass in an `apiUrl` to our Jamsocket `init()` function in `page.tsx`:

 ```ts title="src/app/page.tsx" hl_lines="7"
 const spawnBackend = init({